Kingdom of Kandy: Society and culture

-Jewellery

-Another important Kandyan art form is jewelry-making, renowned for its intricate craftsmanship.
-Skilled artisans create detailed designs using precious stones and metals, producing pieces of remarkable beauty.
-In the royal court, such Kandyan jewelry was worn as a symbol of wealth, prestige, and status, reflecting both artistic mastery and cultural identity.

 Architecture

 Kandyan architecture refers to the distinctive style of building used in the Kandyan Kingdom.
 This style was heavily influenced by the architectural traditions of the Malabar region in South India, reflecting the close cultural and political ties between the two regions at the time.
 Unlike stone, wood served as the primary building material, in keeping with the practices of Malabar architecture.

-Interior of the Temple of the Tooth, Kandy.
-Successive kings expanded and improved the temple throughout the Kandyan kingdom's existence.

 The audience hall is a great example of how Kandyan architecture adapted to its environment.
 The structure was supported by intricately carved wooden pillars that were later replicated in stone at the Temple of the Tooth.
 Additionally, Kandyan architecture featured long verandahs supported by pillars made of various materials, including wood, stone, or masonry.
 These structures had peaked roofs and overhanging eaves to protect the walls from the elements.
 The Lankatilaka Vihara stands as a prime example of this distinctive architectural style.